-III) Information Camping In Tayrona
+More Information about Camping In Tayrona

 The Tayrona national park is a protected area.
 There are rules to follow, and you can’t do whatever you want to go camping in Tayrona.

 First, wilderness camping is prohibited.
 You have to camp in one of the 6 sites cited below.
-It’s also forbidden to make fire.
+It’s also forbidden to make a fire.